Last updated May 2018

 Deva Nutrition has a Vegan Prenatal Multivitamin.

-Unfortunately, two of three studies of vegetarian mothers showed an increased risk of having a boy with hypospadias.
+Two of six studies of vegetarian mothers showed an increased risk of having a boy with hypospadias.
 You can read more about that research in the article Hypospadias and Vegetarian Diets.

 - Pregnancy and the Vegan Diet—Reed Mangels, PhD, RD